 Tezpur is an urban city in the Sonitpur district, Assam.
 Located on the banks of the river Brahmaputra it is one of the largest cities in Assam.
 Tezpur has a great historical significance as well, due to which it attracts a great number of tourists on an annual basis.
 Some of the ancient places which are still very much intact even after the sad effects of time are the Mahabhairav Temple, the Hill of Agnigarh, Nameri National Park and its outskirts, and many more.

 One can visit this destination in summer as the temperature remains between 25 degrees Celsius and 35 degrees Celsius.
-However, you can also consider travelling here during winter and monsoon season as well.
+However, you can also consider traveling here during the winter and monsoon seasons as well.
 However, the rains can be a bit unpredictable, thus you would need to watch out for the same.

 The new age Tezpur was founded by the Britishers in 1835 as the headquarters of the Darrang district.
 Even after the independence of India, Tezpur had remained to be the headquarters of the Darrang district.
 After that, a major change in the history of Tezpur came during the Indo-China war which had happened in the year 1962.
 The army of China had moved inside Arunachal Pradesh.
 Seeing this, the town of Tezpur was evacuated.
 Even the jails had to be opened for releasing the prisoners.

 Tezpur is one of the best tourist places in Assam.
 If you are traveling to Tezpur then make sure to explore these beautiful places.

 A famous spot for the sightseers, Agnigarh is also referred to as the fire fort.
 The destination got this name as per Hindu mythology as it is believed that this place always remained covered with fire.
 This was mainly done so in order to stop the entry and exit of anyone in the fort, without proper authorization.
 The spot denotes the story of the romance of Prince Aniruddha and Princess Usha as well.